 Orion is an inviting nurturing environment of warmth and comfort.
 The rooms are furnished and decorated to a high standard, and each room is equipped with furniture and surroundings that are familiar to our children and young people and that keeps them safe.
 All rooms are well maintained with the safety of our children and young people paramount.
-The children and young people are involved in choosing the décor of their bedrooms and personalising them with their individual style supported by the staff teams.
+The children and young people are involved in choosing the décor of their bedrooms and personalising them with their individual style supported by the staff team.
+All bedrooms have door alarms however these are not operational and any future use would be completed on a risk assessment basis for each individual child or young person.

-Outside there is a spacious garden that is secure and safe, with a picnic bench and a wellmaintained play area which provides children and young people with a place to have fun

-© Cambian - Orion Statement of Purpose Page 4 of 24 safely.
-Children and young people have the opportunity to be involved in the flowerbed planting to enhance the garden while developing their skills and having their favourite colours to see.
+Outside there is a spacious communal courtyard that is secure and safe, with a picnic bench and a well-maintained play area which provides the children and young people with a place to have fun safely.
+In addition to this, should this communal are be too stimulating, Orion has its own large, safe, secluded and secure back garden where the children and young people can play.
+Children and young people will be involved in the flowerbed planting to enhance the garden while developing their skills and having their favourite colours to see.

-Home and school function alongside each other to create a 'holistic approach' in meeting each individual child or young person's needs.
-There is a learning centred philosophy that wraps all provisions around the child or young person to maximise their chances of success.
-Home and school also work alongside each other to create joint Individual Education Plan (IEP) targets that are current to the child and young people's needs with evidence of progression both within the home and school setting.
-The care, clinical and education staff liaise in weekly team meetings to provide evidence that the young people are progressing in the identified areas of their IEP both within the home and the education setting, ensuring that joint working is followed to improve outcomes for each child or young person.
+Home and school function alongside each other to create a 'holistic approach' in meeting both the academic and the social needs of each individual child and young person.
+There is a learning centred philosophy that wraps all provisions around the child and young person to maximise their chances of success.
+Home and school also work alongside each other to create joint IEP targets that are current to the young people's needs with evidence of progression both within the home and school setting.
+The care, clinical and education staff liaise in weekly team meetings to provide evidence from the quality of life indicators that the children and young people are progressing in the identified areas of their IEP both within the home and the education setting, ensuring that joint working is followed to improve outcomes for each child and young person.
 Location of the Home.

-Orion is situated in Ribchester near Preston, Lancashire, within a short distance from the seaside towns of Blackpool (20 miles) and Southport (22 miles).
-The home is on the Brook View School site and is a rural location, with the local village of Ribchester a four-minute drive away.
-Additional shops such as clothes shopping, food shops and other shopping facilities are close by in Preston.
+Orion is situated in Ribchester near Preston in Lancashire, within a short distance from the seaside towns of Blackpool and Southport and in close proximity to public transport and bus links.
+The home is on the Brook View School site and is a rural location, but has close access to a local village and town.
+Additional shops such as clothes shopping, food shops and other shopping facilities are close by in the city of Preston.
 Within the local area there are a range of cultural and recreational facilities including parks, libraries, sports facilities, religious and cultural centres.
-The home also enjoys a positive and friendly relationship with the neighbours and the close local community.
+It also enjoys a positive and friendly relationship with the neighbours and the close local community.
 Within easy reach there is access to a wide range of educational and entertainment facilities including cinemas, museums, theatres and bowling alleys.